Five Ways (Aquinas): Explanation

-This argument seems to be a summary of another longer argument called, "Proof Of The Truthful," given by the Islamic theologian, Avicenna, who argued for the existence of a necessary being like the first half of this argument.
+This argument seems to be a summary of another longer argument called, "Proof Of The Truthful", given by the Islamic theologian, Avicenna, who argued for the existence of a necessary being like the first half of this argument.
 But, Aquinas didn't think that finding a necessary being was enough, especially since he believed that human souls, and angels were incorruptible necessary beings.
 And so, he added on the second half of the argument which follows like the first two ways, i.e. the impossibility of an infinite regress in causation.

 The argument begins with the observation that things around us come into and go out of existence: animals die, buildings are destroyed, etc. But if everything were like this, then, at some time nothing would exist.
 Some interpreters read Aquinas to mean that assuming an infinite past, all possibilities would be realized and everything would go out of existence.
 Since this is clearly not the case, then there must be at least one thing that does not have the possibility of going out of existence.
 However, this explanation seems to involve the fallacy of composition (quantifier shift).
-Moreover, it does not seem to be in keeping with Aquinas' principle that, among natural things, the corruption of one thing is always the generation of another.
+Moreover, it does not seem to be in keeping with Aquinas's principle that, among natural things, the corruption of one thing is always the generation of another.

 Alternatively, one could read Aquinas to be arguing as follows: if there is eternal change, so that things are eternally being generated and corrupted, and since an eternal effect requires an eternal cause (just as a necessary conclusion requires necessary premises), then there must exist an eternal agent which can account for the eternity of generation and corruption.
-To hold the alternative, namely that an infinite series of contingent causes would be able to explain eternal generation and corruption would posit a circular argument: Why is there eternal generation and corruption?
+To hold the alternative, namely that an infinite series of contingent causes would be able to explain eternal generation and corruption, would posit a circular argument: Why is there eternal generation and corruption?
 Because there is an eternal series of causes which are being generated and corrupted.
 And why is there an infinite series of causes which are being generated and corrupted?
 Because there is eternal generation and corruption.
 Since such an explanation is not acceptable, there must be (at least one) eternal and necessary being.